 In these activities, we have explored the 'fragments' of our own identity and considered the impact that removing a part of this identity may have.
 In studying some of the discriminatory laws against Jewish people introduced by the Nazi party from 1933, we have considered what was taken away and how these laws may have impacted those people.
-By investigating the first Nazi concentration camp in Dachau, we have begun to understand what happened there between 1933-1945 and that Dachau was a camp of persecution for many different groups, at different times, for different reasons.
-We have learned about the experiences of some of the Jewish and non-Jewish people whose freedoms and rights were removed by the Nazi party and their collaborators, as a result of laws that were created and used to discriminate against them.
+By investigating the first Nazi concentration camp in Dachau, we have begun to understand what happened there between 1933-1945 and learned about the experiences of some of the Jewish and non-Jewish people whose freedoms were removed by the Nazi party and their collaborators.

-These activities reveal tiny 'fragments' of what happened during the Holocaust - the state-sponsored killing of 6 million Jewish people by the Nazis and their collaborators, during the Second World War, and reveals the fragility of the freedoms of those individuals and groups the Nazis also persecuted.
+These activities reveal tiny 'fragments' of what happened during the Holocaust - the statesponsored killing of 6 million Jewish people by the Nazis and their collaborators, during the Second World War, and reveals the fragility of the freedoms of those individuals and groups the Nazis also persecuted.

 The 27th January each year is Holocaust Memorial Day.
-On this day we remember the millions of people who were murdered in the Holocaust and in the genocides that followed, in Cambodia, Rwanda, Bosnia and Darfur.
+On this day we remember the millions of people who were murdered in the Holocaust, the victims of Nazi persecution, and in the genocides that followed, in Cambodia, Rwanda, Bosnia and Darfur.
 We learn about the past so that we can take action to create a safer future.